IEEE 754-2008 revision: 754r Ballot phase

 The last version of the draft, version 1.2.5, submitted to the MSC was from 4 October 2006.
 The MSC accepted the draft on 9 October 2006.
 The draft has been changed significantly in detail during the balloting process.

 The first sponsor ballot took place from 29 November 2006 through 28 December 2006.
 Of the 84 members of the voting body, 85.7% responded—78.6% voted approval.
 There were negative votes (and over 400 comments) so there was a recirculation ballot in March 2007; this received an 84% approval.
-There were sufficient comments (over 130) from that ballot that a third draft was prepared for second, 15-day, recirculation ballot which started in mid-April 2007.
+There were sufficient comments (over 130) from that ballot that a third draft was prepared for a second, 15-day, recirculation ballot which started in mid-April 2007.
 For a technical reason, the ballot process was restarted with the 4th ballot in October 2007; there were also substantial changes in the draft resulting from 650 voters' comments and from requests from the sponsor (the IEEE MSC); this ballot just failed to reach the required 75% approval.
 The 5th ballot had a 98.0% response rate with 91.0% approval, with comments leading to relatively small changes.
 The 6th, 7th, and 8th ballots sustained approval ratings of over 90% with progressively fewer comments on each draft; the 8th (which had no in-scope comments: 9 were repeats of previous comments and one referred to material not in the draft) was submitted to the IEEE Standards Revision Committee ('RevCom') for approval as an IEEE standard.